Alexonwheels/nfldb/README.md

 -another container over the two sides for overall game info i.e. game score by quarter, team headers -.js for these elements, build off of depth chart and info pages -links to faq/contact pages, links to github/linkedin etc. in a bottom corner

+10/14/2024:
+-ignoring my problems with the box score page
+-first attempt at contact page